jhajek/Linux-text-book-part-1/Appendix-A/Appendix-A.md

-# Appendix A - Standards and Licenses
+# Appendix A

 ![*How standards are made...*](images/Chapter-Header/Appendix-A/standards.png "Git Commit")

+## Mate Desktop

 ## POSIX Standard

 The best place I found a short (trust me this is short) summary of what POSIX is and does was from an answer on StackOverflow, I encourage you to read the entire post and see if you can tell me what POSIX is in 3 sentences.
-From the discussion I highlighted this one answer that does the best.[http://stackoverflow.com/questions/1780599/i-never-really-understood-what-is-posix](http://stackoverflow.com/questions/1780599/i-never-really-understood-what-is-posix "Attribution").[^48]
+From the discussion I highlighted this one answer that does the best. [http://stackoverflow.com/questions/1780599/i-never-really-understood-what-is-posix](http://stackoverflow.com/questions/1780599/i-never-really-understood-what-is-posix "Attribution")[^48].

 ### Most important things POSIX 7 defines